UFC 287 Fighter Pay: Alex Pereira Is Set To Earn More Than $500k

 The UFC heads to sunny south Florida for a stacked PPV event UFC 287 in Miami.
-We have the rematch between the two best middleweights on planet earth when Alex Pereira defends his title against longtime former champion Israel Adesanya.
+UFC 287 will feature a rematch between the two best middleweights on planet earth, as Alex Pereira defends his title against longtime former champion Israel Adesanya.
+Find the UFC 287 salaries and payouts of all of the fighters in action at this week’s pay-per-view event.

 The UFC heads to Miami, Florida for the first time since UFC 42 in April 2003.
 The fight fans in south Florida are in for a treat with what the UFC has put on.
 We have the middleweight championship of the world on the line when Alex Pereira and Israel Adesanya go to battle for a fourth time in combat sports.
 The first fight between these two was sensational so you can expect more of the same here in what looks to be the last installment.